technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 26 - Configure the enhanced insert email template selection dialog.md

     ![](./media/media23/image12.png)

-2. On the **Add existing model-driven apps** pane.
-Select the app for which you want to disable the enhanced insert email template selection dialog.
+2. On the **Add existing model-driven apps** pane, select the app for which you want to disable the enhanced insert email template selection dialog.
 The app is added to the solution.
 For this lab, we are not selecting any app.
 Hence select **Cancel**